Ghazipur district: Nawabs period

 A considerable change occurred in this area when Sadat Ali Khan was made subedar of Avadh in 1722.
-Ghazipur thus passed under the sway of the Nawab of Awadh.During Sadat Ali Khan the Ghazipur had its Nawab name as Nawab Sheikh Abdullah and later his son Nawal Fazal Ali Khan.
-While Sheikh Abdullah's uncle name Mir Rustam Ali Khan was a Nizam of Banaras Subah.
-Sheikh Abdullah's family were also the rulers of Qasimabad Estate.
+Ghazipur thus passed under the sway of the Nawab of Awadh.
+Sadat Ali Khan's first control of this region was under Mir Rustam Ali Khan, but later in 1738, the Ghazipur had its Nawab name as Nawab Sheikh Abdullah and later his son Nawal Fazl Ali Khan.
+Sheikh Abdullah's family were originally the rulers of Qasimabad Estate.
+It's was during the time the nawabs that area saw a boom in its growth and development, they also build many monuments here, like Imambara, Mosque, Nawabganj Palace, Nawab Kila burzi, chihal satun, and Qasimabad Fort, etc..
 After the defeat of combined armies of Avadh, emperor, Mir Qasim, and administrator of Ghazipur Balwant Singh against British battle at Buxar (23 October 1764) a treaty made between Shah Alam and British at Varanasi on 29 October, whereby the province of Banaras including Ghazipur was transferred to East India Company.
 In 1765, an agreement made between Robert Clive and Shuja-ud-Daula whereby the latter agreed to restore the territory of Ghazipur to Balwant Singh.
 After death of Balwant Singh on 23 August 1770, his son Chait Singh succeeded.
 In September 1773, the confirmation of Chait Singh in his paternal state was made by the Shuja-ud-Daula in presence of Warren Haistings.
 In 1775, a treaty between Asaf-ud-Daula and East India Company was made by which Ghazipur to cede to the company but the administrative power of Chait Singh remained much the same as before.
 But in 1781 he was deposed.